School of Forensic and Applied Sciences

 On his retirement, John began a full time lecturer role at Blackburn College, delivering on their Public Service courses, before being requested to return to Lancashire Constabulary as a private contractor, delivering training and conducting research into their training programme and updating it in line with national requirements.

-In 2010 John was invited to conduct a 'mapping exercise' of the University's Police Degree provision against the national IPLDP and ensure it was able to receive the 'Skills Mark' it still has to this day.
-Later that year John took up full time lecturing duties on the Foundation Degree in Policing for UCLan, based at the Burnley Campus, eventually moving to deliver on the course at the main campus in Preston in 2013.
+In 2010 John was invited to conduct a 'mapping exercise' of the University's Police Degree provision against the national IPLDP and ensure it was able to receive the 'Skills Mark'.
+In June 2010 John took up full time lecturing duties on the Foundation Degree in Policing for UCLan, based at the Burnley Campus, eventually moving to deliver on the course at the main campus in Preston in 2013.

 In September 2013, he was also responsible for delivering the course to students at the Welsh College, Coleg LLandrillo, preparing students to transfer from a Bangor University Course on to the UCLan degree course.

 In 2014 John took up joint management of the UCLan Hydra/Minerva Immersive Learning Suite and is responsible for creation and delivery of ‘immersive scenarios’.